0804EshitaSharma/e-commerce-app/README.md

 - Multi-language support for broader accessibility
 - Implementing an advanced product recommendation algorithm personalized to each user
 - Supporting different colors and sizes for each product
-- Allowing actual payments and tracking for orders
+- Allowing actual payments and order tracking system
 - Introducing user roles to create separate pages exclusively accessible to sellers and buyers